ExzoTiQQ/100-days-of-code/r1-log.md

 ### R1D28 - Jan 28, 2018

+Was solving freeCodeCamp challenges & reading tech interview book.

+### R1D29 - Jan 29, 2018

 A lot of freeCodeCamp work done today, didn't count the number of challenges I managed to solve, but I'm coming really close to getting my first certificate.
 Though, next 3 days are going to be really tough, as I got a test task from a company, which is quite hard after a brief look at it.
 Also got an interview appointment on the 1st of Feb.
 Hope I'll survive that and succeed in both.

+### R1D30 - Jan 30, 2018

+13.5 hours of React in terms of a test task that I got from Unit9.
+The project is a React video player with custom control bar.
+Have implemented the bigger part of it, hopefully can finish it next day.